Man About Town (magazine): Takeover by Cornmarket

 In 1960, the magazine was extracted from its Savile Row roots and used as the launch pad for the Cornmarket (later Haymarket) group when it was bought by Clive Labovitch and Michael Heseltine.
 Heseltine had done a property deal to fund the purchase of the magazine.
 He told The Financial Times that "major changes" were planned including a larger page size and a new type of binding.
 The magazine was selling around 30,000 copies per edition at the time.

 Heseltine later told Campaign: "We bought a spin-off consumer magazine from the trade title, Tailor & Cutter.
 It was called Man About Town and had little to commend itself.
 A supplement to its parent, it was about the trade and for the trade.
 Clive [Labovitch] recruited a team that was to turn this tatty quarterly into a glossy monthly for men.
 In one sense we were ahead of the time.
 Men's fashion was at the margin of acceptability and men's magazines relied almost entirely upon their willingness to peddle soft porn.
 We were not in that business.
 The magazine relied for revenue on the advertising industry, and on the wish of art directors and copywriters to see their work displayed in this pace-setting publication."

 The title was changed to About Town and, in 1962, just Town.
 The look of the new magazine was much more modern.
 The mutton chops were gone, replaced with photographic, rather than painted, covers with bold colour choices.
 However, the Press Gazette commented in 2004, it "was never the same without John's humour and originality".

 A Town magazine cover from 1967.
 By this time the covers had become considerably more sexualised.

 Also in 1962, Cornmarket bought the weekly news magazine Topic, which had only started in 1961, which it relaunched like Man About Town.
 The idea was to create a British version of Newsweek.
 The effort was a failure however, and nearly destroyed the company.
 Topic was incorporated into Town the same year.
-For a time it provided an apprenticeship for promising young writers who were spotted early in their career by Labovitch or Heseltine, among them two who went on to join the staff of the Sunday Times, Bryan Moynahan and Peter Gillman.
+For a time it provided an apprenticeship for promising young writers who were spotted early in their career by Labovitch or Heseltine, among them two who went on to join the staff of the Sunday Times, Brian Moynahan and Peter Gillman.

 Cover art in Town went through a number of different styles characteristic of the era, and continued to feature multiple topics. but towards the end in 1967 it had become far more sexualised so that the magazine began to look more like the porn magazines from which it had once sought to distance itself.
 The magazine ceased publication in 1968.